Land use planning

 There are a number of strategic plans, planning controls and policies that are under review at any one time.

-Policy & planning changesThe planning proposal for Waterloo estate (south) will change the planning controls to provide a mix of public, affordable and private housing.In progress · Waterloo
+NSW Government projectsNew planning controls for Waterloo estate (south) to provide a mix of public, affordable and private housing will come into effect on 28 February 2023.Closed · Waterloo

-Policy & planning changesImproving the environmental performance of buildings is critical to meet NSW and local government targets.In progress
+Policy & planning changesImproving the environmental performance of buildings is critical to meet NSW and local government targets.Closed

-Policy & planning changesA key focus of the review will be to support the long-term economic viability of all enterprise areas in the city.Planned
+Policy & planning changesA key focus of the review will be to support the long-term economic viability of all enterprise areas in the city.Closed

 Policy & planning changesThe proposal included allowing shops and businesses to trade later, pop-up creative events and fair management of noise.Closed